 But there’s another technology that could provide much bigger benefits to farms the world over: Artificial Intelligence.

-An Italian startup, Blue Tentacles, has come up with a “precision based” AI system that takes note of humidity, temperature, climate data and forecasts as well as satellite data to help farmers improve their irrigation practices whilst conserving water and energy.
+An Italian startup, Blue Tentacles, has come up with a “precision based” AI system that takes note of humidity, temperature, climate data and forecasts as well as satellite data to help farmers improve their irrigation practices whilst preventing water wastage and conserving energy.

 In Japan, similar digital farming solutions collect data from soil and light sensors to advise on the quantity of water and fertilisers required.
 This is particularly useful to inexperienced farmers who might need help to improve productivity while reducing water consumption.
 These digital technologies are already being used by a number of large scale company run farms in Japan like GRA Inc, a strawberry farm that has gained a competitive edge by embracing technology.